 Fiber is an essential nutrient.
-However, many Americans fall far short of the recommended daily amount in their diets.
-Women should aim for 25 grams of fiber per day, while men should target 38 grams, or 14 grams for every 1,000 calories.
+However, many Americans fall short of the recommended daily amount in their diets.
+Women should aim for about 25 grams of fiber per day, while men should target about 38 grams, or 14 grams for every 1,000 calories.

 Natural Sources of Fiber

 Fiber is found in plant foods.
 Eating the skin or peel of fruits and vegetables provides a greater dose of fiber, which is found naturally in these sources.
 Fiber also is found in beans and lentils, whole grains, nuts and seeds.
 Typically, the more refined or processed a food is, the lower its fiber content.
 For example, one medium apple with the peel contains 4.4 grams of fiber, while ½ cup of applesauce contains 1.4 grams, and 4 ounces of apple juice contains no fiber.

-With a few simple and tasty substitutions, you can increase your fiber from foods in no time.
+By including certain foods, you can increase your fiber intake in no time.
 For breakfast, choose steel cut oats with nuts and berries instead of a low-fiber, refined cereal.
 At lunch, have a sandwich or wrap on a whole-grain tortilla or whole-grain bread and add veggies, such as lettuce and tomato, or serve with veggie soup.
 For a snack, have fresh veggies or whole-grain crackers with hummus.
 With dinner, try brown rice or whole-grain noodles instead of white rice or pasta made with white flour.

 Here are a few foods that are naturally high in fiber: